sogutemir/SpringCleanArchitectureCQRS/README.md

 3. **Handling Insufficient Funds**:
    In the `PaymentCreateUseCase`, if the user's balance is insufficient, the system does not throw an exception but updates the order status to `CANCELLED` and logs the event without retrying the operation.

+4. **Notification Handling**:
+   A Kafka listener (`HandlePaymentMessage`) listens for `PaymentEvent`s.
+It creates notifications with appropriate statuses based on the payment outcome.

 ### Example Kafka Topics:

 - `order-events`: Used to publish order creation events.
 - `order-update-events`: Used to publish order status updates.
+- `payment-create`: Used to publish payment creation events.

 ### Configuration: